FuadYoussef/TwistOnTime/readme.md

        installed plugin into ATAK?" -- be sure to select "OK". o Now, your current ATAK application is running on your virtual device!
 ## Project Run instructions:
-    o In the ATAK app, select the three vertical dots on the top-right of the screen, and scroll down to the "Twist on Time" plugin.
+- In the ATAK app, select the three vertical dots on the top-right of the screen, and scroll down to the "Twist on Time" plugin.
 Half of the screen will be populated with the new timer plugin.
-    o
 ## Troubleshooting:
-    o If you receive a version downgrade error when trying to install the plugin, first run uninstallCivDebug under the Gradle tab, and then after the process is completed, run installCivDebug under the Gradle tab.
+- If you receive a version downgrade error when trying to install the plugin, first run uninstallCivDebug under the Gradle tab, and then after the process is completed, run installCivDebug under the Gradle tab.